 For this self-nomination to be considered, a seated Board member must make the motion and a second must be received from a Board member.

-In the event that there is only one (1) qualifying Community Stakeholder interested in filling an appointed Board seat, then a vote of the Board shall be taken and the qualifying Community Stakeholder may be installed with a majority vote of the Board members present.
+In the event that there is only one (1) qualifying Stakeholder interested in filling an appointed Board seat, then a vote of the Board shall be taken and the qualifying Stakeholder may be installed with a majority vote of the Board members present.

-In the event that more than one (1) qualifying Community Stakeholder is interested in filling an appointed Board seat, then an open and fair vote shall be taken by all Board members present.
+In the event that more than one (1) qualifying Stakeholder is interested in filling an appointed Board seat, then an open and fair vote shall be taken by all Board members present.

 ARTICLE XI GRIEVANCE PROCESS